tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

     - through an amendment of the capital structure
     - through the use of large capital funds for items that don't pertain to the business
 - **significance of foregoing to the analyst**:
-  - in the end, the analyst should be able to answer 3 questions:
+  - in the end, the analyst should be able to answer three questions:
     - what are the true earnings for the period studied?
     - what indications does the earnings record carry as to the future earning power?
     - what standards should be applied to the income statement to arrive at a reasonable valuation?